connext/monorepo/ops/README.md

 ## AWS Infrastructure

-This folder contains all the code necessary to deploy a sequencer and router server to a highly-available ecs cluster, with its required dependencies.
+This folder contains all the code necessary to deploy a sequencer and router server to a highly-available ecs cluster, with required dependencies.
 Namely:

 - Fully configured load balancing, port forwarding, and TLS
 - Autoscaling with ECS on [Fargate](https://aws.amazon.com/fargate/)